-- Section A includes funds that promote environmental and/or social characteristics, and are defined as financial products by SFDR - Section B includes funds that have a sustainable investment objective and are defined as financial products by SFDR - Section C includes funds that have a sustainable investment objective and are not defined as financial products by SFDR
+- Section A includes funds that the product has invested in over the period of the report that promote environmental and/or social characteristics, and are defined as financial products by SFDR - Section B includes funds that the product has invested in over the period of the report that have a sustainable investment objective and are defined as financial products by SFDR - Section C includes funds that the product has invested in over the period of the report that have a sustainable investment objective and are not defined as financial products by SFDR

-There may be other funds that the product offers that do not make disclosures under SFDR, for example a fund that does not promote environmental and/or social characteristics and does not have a sustainable objective, or where the fund manager has classified the fund as being out of scope of SFDR disclosure requirements.
+There may be other funds that the product has invested in over the period of the report that do not make disclosures under SFDR, for example a fund that does not promote environmental and/or social characteristics and does not have a sustainable objective, or where the fund manager has classified the fund as being out of scope of SFDR disclosure requirements.
+Additionally, there may be funds that the product has invested in over the period of the report that do not have a periodic disclosure, for example a new fund that has not yet produced an annual report for that fund.
 These are not included in this document.